 Any of these are great options to know how your app is used and what you can do to improve the user experience.
 The data you’ll get along with your download tracking will help you adjust your app marketing and improve your tactics for boosting those downloads.

-But, if you make use of these tips and best practices, you’ll see a considerable boost in downloads and app store rankings.
+But, if you make use of these tips and best practices for app promotion, you’ll see a considerable boost in downloads and app store rankings.